Breword/tmux/Clipboard.md

 #### Terminal support - st

-st supports OSC 52 but has a length limit on the amount of text that can be copied, so text may be truncated.
+st supports OSC 52 but versions before 0.8.3 have a length limit on the amount of text that can be copied, so text may be truncated.

 #### Terminal support - iTerm2